chs8691/kollegenrunde/README.md

 # kollegenrunde
-Hugo project for static blog or our bike events
+Hugo project for static blog of our bike events (without content).
+See it in action at [Kollegenrunde on Uberspace](https://kollegen.uber.space/kollegenrunde).